Fed's Powell pledges patience, says easy policy appropriate

 “Our current policy stance is appropriate,” he said.

-The Fed chorus is all in an effort to explain away that move as showing confidence in the country’s economic recovery, not evidence of damaging expectations about inflation to come or a full-on bet that the Fed would try to raise rates on its own to keep the economy from overheating.
+“The market is kind of setting up its own narrative,” of a Fed poised to move to hold down bond yields, said Kim Rupert, managing director of global fixed income analysis at Action Economics in San Francisco.
+“He didn’t push back as strongly against the move that the markets were expecting.”

-Instead, policymakers have pledged to keep their short-term policy interest rate near zero for perhaps years to come.
-They’ve also promised to hold down long-term borrowing costs, key to consumer and business decisions to buy autos and homes or invest in new buildings, through the central bank’s bond purchases.
+Some analysts thought Powell in his remarks might nod to the Fed’s ability to more aggressively intervene and increase its bondbuying if long-term yields keep rising.

-Some analysts thought Powell might in his remarks on Thursday nod to the Fed’s ability to more aggressively intervene and increase its bondbuying if long-term yields keep rising.
+But Powell and other Fed policymakers have made it clear that rather than viewing the run-up in bond yields - which has taken the benchmark 10-year Treasury yield to levels not seen since before the pandemic - as a sign of potentially damaging inflation expectations, they see it pointing to confidence in a recovery that has not had much effect on the broader financial conditions the Fed is monitoring.

-That he didn’t might disappoint some, but served as a reminder that the Fed will stick to a new framework that puts a premium on job creation.
+“We don’t want to see a persistent tightening in broader financial conditions, that’s really the test,” Powell said, and so far that broader context remains healthy.

 It is a potential moment of inflection for the U.S. economy.
 Fifty-million people have been at least partially vaccinated against the coronavirus, the rollout is accelerating, and economic growth is expected to follow.
 Families are sitting on perhaps $1.5 trillion in extra savings they may be eager to spend once it is safe.